![]() |

 Even though Berkeley DB is in itself very tested and reliable, the MySQL interface is still considered gamma quality.
 We are actively improving and optimising it to get it stable very soon.

-tables will not be updated until you execute COMMIT
+tables will not be updated until you execute COMMIT.
+Instead of commit

 will be committed immediately.
 You can start an extended transaction with